 \textbf{Notations.} We use standard asymptotic notation throughout the paper.
 The notation $\mathcal{O}(f(n))$ denotes a quantity bounded in absolute value by a constant multiple of $f(n)$.
 The notation $\tilde{\mathcal{O}}(f(n))$ suppresses logarithmic factors, i.e., $\tilde{\mathcal{O}}(f(n)) = \mathcal{O}(f(n)\,\mathrm{polylog}(n))$.
 Finally, $o(f(n))$ denotes a term such that $o(f(n))/f(n) \to 0$ as $n \to \infty$.

-\section{Related Work}
+\section{RELATED WORK}

 \textbf{Without theoretical guarantees.} Over the past decade, transfer learning has emerged as a powerful strategy for accelerating BO by leveraging prior experience from related tasks. \citet{swersky2013multi} pioneered this line of work by applying multi-task GPs to share information across tasks, \citet{yogatama2014efficient} proposed constructing a response surface from deviations relative to the per-dataset mean, and \citet{poloczek2016warm} introduced a general warm-start framework.
 Concurrently, \citet{wistuba2016two} proposed a two-stage surrogate model that approximates response functions and then combines them by similarity.
 Later, \citet{wistuba2018scalable} introduced a scalable GP framework that weights surrogates via product of experts or kernel regression, and \citet{feurer2018practical} proposed a ranking-weighted GP ensemble.
 Building on these ideas, \citet{perrone2018scalable} proposed a multi-task adaptive Bayesian linear regression surrogate for efficient transfer in hyperparameter optimization.
-Extending this line, \citet{perrone2019learning} reframed transfer as \emph{search space design}, learning task-adaptive reduced spaces that guide BO to promising regions from historical tasks—especially effective in large-scale settings.
+Extending this line of work, \citet{perrone2019learning} reframed transfer as \emph{search space design}, learning task-adaptive reduced spaces that guide BO to promising regions from historical tasks, especially in large-scale settings.

 In parallel, \citet{law2019hyperparameter} enabled knowledge transfer by learning the shared representation of the training data.
-Following this work, \citet{li2022transfer2} designed the BO search space by combining the promising regions and the voting result from the GP classifier. \citet{salinas2020quantile} developed a quantile-based method that leverages Gaussian copulas to model task relationships.
+Following this work, \citet{li2022transfer2} designed the BO search space by combining promising regions with the voting result from the GP classifier. \citet{salinas2020quantile} developed a quantile-based method that leverages Gaussian copulas to model task relationships.
 More recently, \citet{tighineanu2022transfer} proposed a hierarchical GP framework that provides a principled way to capture shared structure across tasks.
 For a comprehensive survey of this growing literature, we refer readers to \citet{bai2023transfer}.